ViktorijaPidika/homework/README.md

     4.3. submitting the form
     4.4. reloading the page right after the form submission
   5. Check how the component works on different screen sizes and in different browsers, on different devices
-  6. Perform accessibility tests: 1) if the user can navigate to the fields with keyboards only, 2) if the user can fully interact with the form when using accessibility tools (voice over)
+  6. Perform accessibility tests: 1) if the user can navigate to the fields with keyboards only, 2) if the user can fully interact with the form when using accessibility tools (e.g., voice over)
   7. Check how the page works and if the sign-up request does not fail in different network speeds (by throttling the network in the dev tools)
-  8. Check if crucial elements can not be disabled in the dev tools that might cause situations that user has signed up without providing crucial data
-  9. Performance tests
+  8. Performance tests

 Note:  What kind of tests would be performed depends on what was done within the development process - was it a newly added component/functionality or just a minor update?
 In the case of a new functionality, in-depth tests would be required, and all tests listed above should be performed, while in the case of minor updates - ensuring it has been updated according to the requirements and has not affected existing functionality (so only a few of the tests mentioned above might be performed).